William-Robert-Robertson/WildCamera/Candidate Technologies/STM32N6x7_MCU/VENC_Video_Encoder.md

     1 V (Cr) chroma sample, also shared by all four pixels.
 ```

-The VENC seems to read the chrominance data from the reference frame twice per frame and write the reference frame twice per frame - 8-bit YUV 4:2:0  resulting in an "average bandwidth of 16bpp" for read.
+The VENC seems to: \
+Read the chrominance data from the reference frame **twice** per frame - resulting in an "average bandwidth of 16bpp" for read. \
+and \
+write the reference frame twice per frame - YUV 4:2:0

 >VENC Reads Reference Frame from memory (YUV 4:2:0)
 >